An-Yay/image-recyclerView/README.md

-Kotlin App with recycber view and using glide to access images
+Kotlin App with recycler view and using glide to access images